 The type and brands of paint used on this Beau are truly eclectic: Tamiya acrylics, Mr Hobby aqueous, some ancient Aeromaster 'toned down' acrylic, Alclad, Humbrol and of course that rattle can Citadel white.
-Superb stuff just like their Chaos Black.

 The overall monochromatic tonal variation was achieved with grey basing, a variant on the black base technique but using a Luftwaffe grey tone over the first white undercoat to create the airbrush modulation stipple.
 Black would have been too contrasty.
 Several light layers of Citadel white over the modulation squiggle built up the variable areas of contrast.
-Applying heavier coats to the obvious highlight areas such as the fuselage spine and the top of the nacelles was done to replicate natural highlight areas where visual detail would be sparse.
+Applying heavier coats to the obvious highlight areas such as the fuselage spine and the top of the nacelles was done to replicate natural highlight areas where visual detail is sparse.

 Weathering and homogenisation

 I don't go in for a uniform panel line wash effect.
 Dirt doesn't conform to rules, so the panel lines are pronounced in some places and barely there in others.
-A standard Windsor & Newton artists oils dirty brown/grey (not black unless your going for Corgi die-cast realism) with a pre-swipe of turps along the line to aid the wicking process and flow of the tinted thinner line wash.
+A standard Windsor & Newton artists oils dirty brown/grey (not black unless your going for Corgi die-cast 'realism') with a pre-swipe of turps along the line to aid the wicking process and flow of the tinted thinner line wash.
 The white areas got a Paynes grey line wash which has a blue component.
-I think it worked ok.
+I think it works ok.